For centuries various royal families have resided in London, building castles throughout this capital city.

 Today it is most famous as the home to the Crown Jewels of the United Kingdom as well as the iconic Yeomen of the Guard, or Beefeaters, who work and live within the Tower complex.

-The world’s oldest continually inhabited castle, Windsor Castle is the home where Queen Elizabeth II spent many of her holidays and weekends.
+The world’s oldest continually inhabited castle, Windsor Castle is the home where Queen Elizabeth II, as with Queen Victoria, spent many of her holidays and weekends.

 Windsor is used just as often as Buckingham Palace for state banquets and official entertainments and it is widely known that this was Queen Elizabeth II’s preferred home.